nginxinc/nginx-wiki/source/community/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In general, all releases (development or otherwise) are quite stable.
 This site runs the latest development version at all times.
-Many nginx users tend to represent an "early adopter" crowd, so a large segment is using the bleeding edge version at any given point.
+Many nginx users tend to represent an "early adopter" crowd, so a large segment is using the bleeding-edge version at any given point.
-The major and most important point about development version is that it can occasionally break APIs for 3rd party modules (APIs are sometimes changed in the development branch).
+The major and most important point about the development version is that it can occasionally break APIs for third-party modules (APIs are sometimes changed in the development branch).
 Other than that, it gets all non-emergency bugfixes first.

 That said, if stability is crucial it is best to briefly hold off on deployment after a development release; critical bugs tend to show up within the first couple days (which often results in another release immediately afterwards).